Preparing for your Trip

 - What time do I need to arrive and depart from Nassau?

-Your flight should arrive in Nassau no later than 1:00 PM (EST).
-Your flight should depart Nassau after 12 PM (EST).
+Your flight must arrive in Nassau no later than 1:00 PM (EST).
+Your flight should depart Nassau anytime after 12 PM (EST).

-- Is there a weight limit on the flight between Nassau and Andros?
+- Is there a weight limit on the commuter flight between Nassau and Andros?

 Life at Forfar Station

 - How will my money and passport be protected while staying at Forfar Field Station?

 We have a safe on site that can be used to store those important items securely.
-Passports, money, cell phones and other important documents or valuables can be stored securely.
-We will gather all items at the beginning of the week that need to be stored in a container for each group.
+Passports, money, cell phones and other important documents or valuables can be stored here upon arrival.
 This can be accessed as needed by your group.

 - Is there clean drinking water available?

 Absolutely!
 Forfar is on Andros municipal supply.
 Andros has great water and use to sell the water to many other islands.
 We also filter the water again coming into the lodge area.
 We always carry plenty of water coolers on all trips so guests can fill water bottles.
 Staying hydrated is very important in our environment!